juergenweb/JkImagePlaceholder/README.md

 ## Multilanguage

 The text for the placeholder can be set multilingual (in module configuration and via setText() method).
-By setting the text via setText() method in template, please use translateable strings(fe _('My text')) for multilanguage text.
+By setting the text via setText() method in template, please use translatable strings(fe _('My text')) for multilanguage text.